Get

 • Consult a Vet – Talk to your veterinarian about any specific dietary needs or concerns you have for your pup before making the switch.

 • Check the Label – Look for high-quality ingredients such as meat and vegetables.
-Avoid foods that contain fillers or by-products.
+Avoid foods that contain fillers, by-products, or artificial ingredients.
 Ensure the food clearly states it is nutritionally complete.

 • Research Sources – Read reviews of different brands and look for companies with good reputations.